 When linked through its high-level signals, the subwoofer will view the same signal as the other receiver.
 There is no latency.
 The sub-signal may not be as tightly synched when you connect it through an RCA output connection.
 Therefore you may have some time lag.

-The tiny drop in hearing quality is virtually inaudible to most people, but it may be very annoying to individuals with training in the subject.
-Even inexperienced listeners would perceive a change if the identical sounds were repeated back-to-back.
+The little decline in hearing quality is almost inaudible to most people, but it may be highly annoying to experts.
+If identical sounds were replayed, even novice listeners would notice a difference.

-However, in terms of damping and tonal balance, when you connect your subwoofer to your speakers, they receive the signal at a relatively comparable frequency.
-Consequently, the bass is emitted simultaneously by both objects, masking any latency to the human ear.
-This is particularly significant if you’re making music in a studio, where synching is crucial.
+In terms of dampening and tonal balance, connecting your subwoofer to your speakers sends the signal at a similar frequency.
+Thus, both objects simultaneously emit bass, masking any latency to the human ear.
+Syncing is vital while recording music in a studio.

 How do I connect my subwoofer to my stereo amp?